Walid-Ahmed/kerasExamples/creatingCustoumizedLayer/readme.md

-<h1>Sample code to build. keras layer and use it in your own model</h1>
+<h1>Sample code to build  your own  keras layer and use it in your  model</h1>